Creating Workspot Templates for GCP

 • Now, click on the “Build Template” button.

-• Provide Region and zone as your primary region and default zone.
+• Provide the region and zone as your primary region and default zone.

 • OS Type as “Windows Desktop” for Windows 10 and 11, “Windows Server” for cloud app.